NicholasTanJH/Browser-based-Weather-App/README.md

 # Browser-based-Weather-App
-Retrieve and display the weather of a searched city
+Retrieve and display the weather of a searched city, and also the country flag accordingly

+Using HTML, CSS, and JavaScript, and many APIs